mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary-Part-1.md

 A foundation model is a model trained on broad data that can be fine-tuned to a range of more specific tasks.
 The scale & scope of foundation models are what makes it unique.
 AI progress traditionally has 3 inputs: software, hardware, and data.
-To me, foundation models is emphasizing the leveraging of Moore's Law (hardware acceleration via improved computation costs) that's able to intake mountains of data (Sutton's scaling law) in larger, generalized methods via transformers (new software from a 2017 paper).
+To me, the term foundation model is emphasizing the leveraging of Moore's Law (hardware acceleration via improved computation costs) that's able to intake mountains of data ([Sutton's scaling law](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)) in larger, generalized methods via transformers (new software from a 2017 paper).
 Bringing this all together, it seems like foundation models might be the catalyst in which we see TAI.

-# Week 2: Reward misspecification and instrumental convergence
+# Week 2: Reward misspecification and instrumental convergence 🏅

 We refined our formal definition of intelligence & have some high-level intuition of progress & capabilities for AI.
 Why put safety into "AGI Safety" at all?
 This how I was introduced to the Alignment Problem: